yanlynnnnn/tp/docs/UserGuide.md

 {Example outcome screenshot}

-#### 4.3.6.
-Breakdown revenue : `breakdownrev`

-You can use this command to breakdown revenue into their relevant categories, based on their 'service code'.

-Format : `breakdownrev`

-Example :

-You wish to see which type of service generated the most revenue for your business, to possibly determine the business direction for there.

-You can follow the steps below to view a breakdown of your revenues.

-Steps :
-1. Type `breakdownrev` into the _Command Box_.
-1. Press `Enter` to execute.

-Outcome :
-1. It will display a successful message ~~in the _Dashboard_.~~
-1. Homerce will display a Pie Chart that categorizes revenues based on their 'service code', along with the total cost of all expenses in each category.

-{Example outcome screenshot}

 ### 4.4 Expense Tracker

-Homerce knows that expense tracking in important in managing business expenditure.
+Homerce understands that Expense Tracking is extremely important in managing business expenditure.
-Thus, this feature allows you to track all the expenses you may incur during your business operations.
+Thus, this feature allows you to track your operational expenses with ease.
+You can record the following information about your expenses: `DESCRIPTION`, `ISFIXED`, `VALUE`, `DATE` and `TAG`.

 #### 4.4.1.
 Expense Tracker Command Parameters